-Ardscoil La Salle is offering a FREE five week Social Cookery for Fun!
-Healthy Food Made Easy course on FIVE Monday Mornings
+Ardscoil La Salle is offering a FREE four week Social Cookery for Fun! course on FOUR Wednesday Mornings

-Each class will involve working with other adults to make a healthy meal, after which you can sit down and enjoy your meal and socialise with other parents.
-You can bring a container and take some home.
-If you bring extra ingredients you might even have the family dinner sorted!
+Each class will involve working with other adults to make a main course and a dessert, after which you can sit down and enjoy your meal and socialise with other parents.

 |What time is it on?||9.30 - 11.30 am|

 |Who is the instructor?||Ms Catherine Gough (from the CDETB)|

 |Where does it take place?||Home Economics Room, Ardscoil La Salle|